aiidateam/aiida-core/docs/source/topics/calculations/usage.rst

 Local copy list
 ~~~~~~~~~~~~~~~
-The local copy list takes tuples of length three, each of which represents a file to be copied, defined through the following items:
+The local copy list takes tuples of length three, each of which represents a file or directory to be copied, defined through the following items:

     * `node uuid`: the node whose repository contains the file, typically a ``SinglefileData`` or ``FolderData`` node
-    * `source relative path`: the relative path of the file within the node repository
+    * `source relative path`: the relative path of the file or directory within the node repository
-    * `target relative path`: the relative path within the working directory to which to copy the file
+    * `target relative path`: the relative path within the working directory to which to copy the file or directory contents

 As an example, consider a ``CalcJob`` implementation that receives a ``SinglefileData`` node as input with the name ``pseudopotential``, to copy its contents one can specify: